 Do you regularly have requests from organizations asking for your church to support their work?

 Do you find it challenging to sort out those who might be worth supporting from those who you’d be wise to pass up?
-These guidelines were developed by the former Division of World Outreach.
+These guidelines were written by Rev. Dr. Nan Hudson based on earlier work from John Asling and others from the former Division of World Outreach.

 Mission Support Funding Guidelines 2007

 The criteria for receiving Support in Ministry funding have been changed.
 You can see the changes in the document “Mission Support Funding Guidelines 2007”.

 Overseas Exposure Visits: Planning, Orientation and Funding Guidelines for Travellers

 In April 2007, Conference Executive approved new guidelines for travellers planning an overseas exposure visit.
 These new guidelnes affect the criteria for approval of such a visit and funding available.